-TMCC is currently offering in-person classes and services.
-Masks are required for all individuals, in all public spaces and classrooms, regardless of vaccination status.
+TMCC is offering in-person classes and services, masks are required for all individuals.
+Students who plan to enroll in the Spring 2022 Semester must be fully vaccinated.
 For more information, visit coronavirus.tmcc.edu.

 Students with disabilities are covered under the Individuals with Disabilities Education Act (IDEA).
 This act requires an Individualized Education Plan (IEP) which leads a student to academic success while taking into account their special needs.
 This may include special education classes.